-- 3.1 The outcome of the review is shown in the Dashboard (Appendix 1), In Focus report (Appendix 2) and the following tables. - 3.2 Appendix 1 Dashboard
+3.1 The outcome of the review is shown in the Dashboard (Appendix 1), In Focus report (Appendix 2) and the following tables.

-The refreshed and new items are included in the dashboard table.
+3.2 Appendix 1 - Dashboard

 The dashboard provides a summary of the items in the register mapped against the council's priorities, shows the significance of the risks and opportunities, along with the developments to date and the management time frames.

-3.3 Appendix 2 - Risks and Opportunities In Focus report

-This document highlights the higher priority items identified by the review.
+3.3 Appendix 2 - Risks and Opportunities In Focus report This document highlights the higher priority items identified by the review.